allwin199/blockchain-basics/Blockchain101.md

 # Block:

+- List of transactions mined together.

 Block Id: 1

 data: asasasasasasas

-To mine this data to the block, we need to unique hash In this example, we need a unique has that starts with 0000
+To mine this data to the block, we need a unique hash In this example, we need a unique has that starts with 0000

 To get a unique hash that starts with 0000, nonce will be used